Welcome to Santa Barbara Home Designer

 Plaster Door Surrounds:

-To deeply recess the front door of this building, the door itself was box framed within the structure.
+In order to deeply recess the front door of this building, the door itself was box framed INSIDE the structure.

-To detail the box, I proposed a cap detail for it.
-Designed on paper, the supplier was able to cut and fabricated it in architectural foam, and applied a thin coat of cement to it.
+To detail this basic framed and drywalled box, I proposed a cap detail for it.
+Designed on paper, the supplier was able to cut and fabricated the design in architectural foam (with applied thin coat of cement on it).

-Once we got it to the project site, we centered and secured it in place.
+Once the custom part arrived at the project site, we centered and secured it in place.

-Then, the seams were covered in fiberglass mesh and the coats of finish drywall mud applied.
+Then, the seams were covered in fiberglass mesh and various coats of finish drywall mud were applied.

 Decorative Spanish Niches: